diku-dk/futhark-website/docs.rst

 This is the first paper in which we present performance figures for our parallel code generator.
 We compare the performance of Futhark to Accelerate and hand-written C with OpenCL and obtain very decent results.
-We also describe the uniquenss type system, kernel extraction, fusion, and efficient sequentialisation.
+We also describe the uniqueness type system, kernel extraction, fusion, and efficient sequentialisation.
 A dense paper, but it contains a lot of information on our compilation process.